 Drones that deliver drugs arrive in the sky of the Venetian islands of Sant'Erasmo and Vignole.

-Just announced the start of an experimental program that will see in flight a small squadron of drones equipped with machines used to distribute drugs to the chronically ill in two Venetian islands.
+The start of an experimental program has just been announced which will see a small squadron of drones in flight equipped with machines used to distribute medicines to chronically ill people on two Venetian islands.

 In this first phase, the project will cover a limited area of the Venice lagoon, using the Venice Civil Hospital as a hub.
 After the first two Venetian islands, that of Sant'Erasmo and that of Vignole, the plan is to extend the service to other Venetian islands in the lagoon and, eventually, to the entire municipality.
-It is not only an economic issue (an estimated 40% saving on the delivery of drugs in areas far from the center of Venice and not served by pharmacies) but it is also the possibility of offering many chronic patients better access to treatment.
+It is not just an economic question (a saving of around 40% is estimated on the delivery of medicines in areas far from the center of Venice and not served by pharmacies) but it is also the possibility of offering many chronic patients better access to treatment.

 Welcome, Radon

-"Drone technology is being used in many ways to help people and protect the environment.
-With the Venice project, we aim to provide drones to Venice residents," he says.
-Marco Ballerini, CEO and founder of Dronus.
-"This will make their life easier by improving the efficiency of the services they receive.
-Drone technology will also reduce environmental impact by using energy more efficiently and limiting the need to transport goods."
+“Drone technology is used in many ways to help people and protect the environment.
+With the Venice project, we aim to provide drones to the residents of Venice,” he says Marco Ballerini, CEO and founder of Dronus.
+“This will make their lives easier by improving the efficiency of the services they receive.
+Drone technology will also reduce environmental impact by using energy more efficiently and limiting the need to transport goods.”